jlmeeker/evh2/README.md

 * Can be run as a client (to upload files) via CLI in a terminal (with progress bar)
 * Runs on Linux, Windows, OSX (same OS and architecture lists as Go)
 * Secure against XSS, SQL injection etc.
+* Backwards compatible with EVH1 (download and admin links will work, files can be migrated using EVH2 in client mode)
 * even more....

 EVH runs in two modes: server and client.
 Server hosts a web server interface for uploading and downloading files.
 The Client is for uploading only and runs in a terminal.
 This app is designed to run on all platforms that Go supports.